terminaldweller/tunneltop/README.md

 # tunneltop
-A tunnel manager in the familiar top style with ncurses and asyncio.
+A tunnel manager in the familiar top style written with ncurses and asyncio.

 ![Image](tunneltop.png)